Insiteo/ios-v3/readme/beacon.md

     UILocalNotification * notification = [[UILocalNotification alloc] init];
     notification.alertBody = [NSString stringWithFormat:@"%@", beaconRegion.customId];
     notification.soundName = UILocalNotificationDefaultSoundName;
+    [[UIApplication sharedApplication] presentLocalNotificationNow:notification];

     return NO;
 }
 ```

+Finally, you could specify a delay to schedule the default notification on region entry (which will be cancelled on region exit) using the Custom field in the Back Office.
+The field should be a JSON string like : `{"delay": <delay_in_seconds>}`.

 ### Get ranged beacons for an entered beacon region